Okay, let’s face it….

 You’re also going to…

-Find that these guys typically have a very sunny disposition, are almost always cheerful and warm-hearted.
-They’re also usually very easy to train and great to have around.
+These guys typically have a very sunny disposition and are always cheerful and warm-hearted.
+They’re also usually straightforward to train and excellent to have around.
+But Poodles also have a reputation for being high-maintenance pets, which explains why we have all of these jokes made about them.

+But really, these are loving, affectionate family dogs.
+They are attached to their owners and stay loyal to you until the end.
 They are also easy to housetrain.
 They are good with kids, other dogs, and even with cats.
 They are friendly with strangers as well.

 Different Types of Poodles